-Celebrate a decade of innovation and growth at the 10th Annual Vermont Development Conference, hosted at the newly rebranded Hotel Champlain (formerly the Hilton Burlington Hotel).
+Join us to celebrate over a decade of innovation and growth at the 11th Annual Vermont Development Conference, hosted at the Hotel Champlain (formerly the Hilton Burlington Hotel).
 This full-day event offers a dynamic blend of insightful discussions, networking opportunities, and industry inspiration.
 Whether you’re a seasoned professional or new to the real estate development and land use fields, connect with thought leaders and peers in an engaging, collaborative atmosphere.
 Don’t miss this unique opportunity to expand your knowledge, share ideas, and enhance your professional network.

 Parking: Parking is available in the Downtown Garage, below the Hotel Champlain.
 There is a third floor walking bridge that connects the parking garage to the mezzanine level of the Hotel Champlain.
-Once parked, you may either use the Kiosk on Level 2 using the Parking Code “MTB3032” OR use the Parkmobile app and search for zone 58104.
+Parking codes will become available as we get closer to the event.

 Advertising and Sponsorship: Are you a part of the commercial real estate industry?
 Are your clients part of this industry?
 Partnering with White + Burke on this premier event gives you the platform to showcase your business in front of a captive audience of 300 Commercial Real Estate professionals.
 Contact us for a multi-tiered sponsorship package or for information on advertising in our conference booklet and event app.